sdthompson1/babylon/docs/lang-ref.md

 would (potentially) cause the array element `a[3]` to be modified as a side-effect.

-Note that for simplicity, the language does not allow side-effecting expressions to appear in any position other than at the "top level" of a function call *statement*.
-This rule is explained in more detail under "Function call statements" below.

 There is also a rule that `ref` arguments are not allowed to "alias" any other argument.
 For example, if a function `g` has one ref argument followed by two non-ref arguments, then the call `g(x, x, 0)`